 What is your favorite pet?

 “I have two cats and a horse.
 It’s difficult to have a favorite, as each is special in its own way, even between two cats.
-For example, my cat Juniper loves to lay in my lap while I watch TV while George loves attention all the time and will follow me everywhere I go,” states on-site Trupanion veterinarian, Dr. Sarah Nold.
+For example, my cat Juniper loves to lay in my lap while I watch TV while George loves attention all the time and will follow me everywhere I go,” states Trupanion veterinarian, Dr. Sarah Nold.

 How many pets have you met?